 Bid cap mechanisms can be used in bid-based markets.
 This would prevent market power from being used by a monopolistic generator, while allowing scarcity price signals to be reflected in market outcomes if it exists.

 Imposed contracts have been used in other jurisdictions (e.g. Alberta, England and Wales, etc.) to help control market power.
 Such contract portfolios reduce the incentive for generators to push up prices by fixing the amount paid for some fraction of their generation.
 This changes the payoffs of attempting strategic behavior to manipulate prices.
 Such mechanisms can also be valuable where there are specific locational constraints such as local reliability constraints.
+[Flesh out this concept more.]

 This list is not exhaustive, and many other hybrid mechanisms exist.
 The point is that price caps per se are simply not the right method to use, even if the objective of controlling market power is justified by the circumstances.